Jmurray1989/Green-Machine/README.md

 ### Known Issues

-I came across three issues.
+I came across four issues.
 The three issues appeared within the IE and Microsoft Edge browsers.

 1. The hero image text overlay has an issue where the underline is not the color - ![#35b729](https://placehold.it/15/35b729/000000?text=+) `#35b729` it sets to the default white.